Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 - contact page
 - signup, login and logout features (django allauth)

-The left-out features to be implemented in future are:
+The left-out features to be implemented for my client in future are:

 - legal info (imprint, terms and conditions, data privacy)
 - links to friends' pages / initiatives